Fujifilm X-T10 vs XP120

 It is notable that the X-T10 has a hotshoe, while the XP120 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T10 and the XP120 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the XP120 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the XP120 was followed by the Fujifilm XP130.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-T10 and XP120 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Fujifilm XP120 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T10 and the Fujifilm XP120?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.